brooksandrew/simpleblog/_posts/articles/2014-08-12-nextbus1_api.markdown

 {% endhighlight %}

+Pretty fast!
 Here's the first function I wrote to actually process the pulled data from the API.
-It's pretty simple -- it parses the .JSON object pulled from the API into an array with the useful bits of information we want to save.
+It's pretty simple -- it parses the JSON object pulled from the API into an array with the useful bits of information we want to save.